The Pisa tower on a sunny day

 Negative Reflexive Verbs

-To make reflexive verbs negative, place non before the pronoun:
+To make reflexive verbs negative, simply place non before the reflexive pronoun.
+This is important because the pronoun must stay directly before the verb:

 Non mi sento bene.